mrahtz/learning-from-human-preferences/README.md

 ### Processes

-All components run asynchronously in different processes:
+All components run asynchronously in different subprocesses:
 * A2C workers explore the environment and train the policy.
 * The preference interface queries the user for preference.
 * The reward predictor is trained using preferences given.